By Marziyeh Farsi

 CPM stands for cost per mille, a pricing model where advertisers purchase ad space based on impressions per thousand.
 Advertisers pay a certain amount for every 1,000 times their ads appear online.
 As a publisher, this is the price you charge advertisers for displaying their advertisements on 1,000 times impressions.

 On the other hand, effective cost per thousand impressions, or eCPM, is an important metric for publishers.
 Publishers can determine which ad types or networks generate the most profits by comparing their earnings.
-The eCPM formula is: (Total Earnings / Total Impressions) x 1000.
+To calculate eCPM, publishers use the formula of (Total Earnings / Total Impressions) x 1000.

 For instance, if a publisher earns $100 from 10,000 ad impressions, their eCPM would be $100/10,000*1000 = $10.
 Therefore, they would earn $10 on average for every 1,000 ad impressions.